 Clear advantages for your patients

-The Oncotype DX GPS assay has been developed and studied in over 4,000 patients.3 The results from the assay refine risk assessment, help guide treatment decisions, and potentially impact patient quality of life.
-For example, the results might give a low-risk patient the additional confidence he needs to pursue active surveillance, delaying or even completely avoiding the side effects of more aggressive treatment options like prostatectomy or radiation therapy.
+The Oncotype DX GPS assay has been developed and studied in over 4,500 patients.3 The results from the assay refine risk assessment, help guide treatment decisions, and potentially impact patient quality of life.
+For example, the results might give a low- or favorable intermediate-risk patient the additional confidence he needs to pursue active surveillance, delaying or even completely avoiding the side effects of more aggressive treatment options like prostatectomy or radiation therapy.